 Daylight affects our health and well-being

 Daylight is biologically used to align the human body clock, for instance, morning light is the most prominent signal for the human body to wake up, and great levels of daylight allow for the regulation of alertness.
 To also be exposed to daylight during the actual day is essential for peoples' functionality and enhanced morale.

 Overall well-being is strongly connected to daylight because it affects the circadian rhythm and impacts productivity, physical performance and sleep.
 In terms of the latter, low levels of light and consequently insufficient rest, can cause several problems with depression and memory loss as well as with other psychological and chronic health issues, obesity and diabetes, for example.
 On the other hand, a well-lit hospital can improve recovery and shorten the period of care.

 As said in the previous section, daylight can help increase productivity.
 To be able to perform and thrive at work, visually stimulating and productive environments are required.
 These indoor environments are most often provided with a great inlet of daylight in many or all spaces, with good controllability but without unwanted glare, contrasts and reflections.
 Having that said, natural light can also reduce absenteeism at work, improve test scores in classrooms and positively impact people in their performance.

 Would you like to know more?

 Care to know more about daylight, sunlight and light in general, and how it affects people in regards to productivity, well-being and happiness?
-Visit our website and learn more about this subject.
+Learn more about 'Daylight in buildings'.